varunkumardev/amitmerchant1990.github.io/_posts/2020-11-09-my-first-pr-in-laravel-framework-that-got-merged.md

 ## The implementation

-I first forked the [laravel/framework](https://github.com/laravel/framework) repository and then cloned it into my machine.
+I first forked the [laravel/framework](https://github.com/laravel/framework) repository into my GitHub account and then cloned it into my machine.

-Next, I created a branch called feature branch called `feature-alphanumeric-route-regex` from `8.x`.
+Next, I created a feature branch called `feature-alphanumeric-route-regex` from `8.x`.

 The rest of the things were easy.
 I added the following method into `src/Illuminate/Routing/CreatesRegularExpressionRouteConstraints.php` which is the meat of the functionality.